Financial Structuring: LBO, MBO, MBI, OBO and Acquisition Structures

 Is the vendor loan tax-deductible for the acquirer?

-Yes, subject to two conditions: the interest rate must be an arm’s length market rate and the total debt must comply with thin capitalisation rules (CGI art.
-212 in France, AFC rules in Switzerland).
-The vendor loan documentation — formal contract with market rate, subordination agreement — is essential to secure the tax deductibility of interest charges.
+Yes, subject to two conditions: the interest rate must be an arm’s length market rate and the total debt must comply with thin capitalisation rules.
+The vendor loan documentation — formal contract with market rate, subordination agreement — is essential.

 A Word from the Managing Partner